developer9998/GTBubblerMod/README.md

 The Retain Loop Time config will retain the timestamp of a looped audio when the Bubbler cosmetic is no longer activated, making the audio not restart each time after the cosmetic is activated.

+### Use Vibrations

+The Use Vibrations config will determine if the Bubbler cosmetic will vibrate the controller when activated.

 ## Usage

 **GTBubblerMod** is used when a Bubbler cosmetic is activated, where a "loop audio" is played and modified by the mod, the mod will do the same if a "pop audio" exists.